-- Neck pain
+- Sudden neck pain

 When to see a doctor

-While the cause of fibromuscular dysplasia is unknown, it's believed that several factors may play a role.
+The cause of fibromuscular dysplasia is unknown.
+However, several factors might play a role.

 - Smoking.
 People who smoke appear to have an increased risk of developing fibromuscular dysplasia.
-For those already diagnosed with the disease, smoking is a risk factor for more serious fibromuscular dysplasia.
+For those already diagnosed with the disease, smoking increases the risk for more-serious disease.

 - High blood pressure.
-A common complication of fibromuscular dysplasia is high blood pressure.
-The narrowing of the arteries causes higher pressure on your artery walls, which can lead to further artery damage, heart disease or heart failure.
+The narrowing of the arteries of the kidneys causes higher pressure on your artery walls, which can lead to further artery damage, heart disease or heart failure.

 - Dissected artery.
-Fibromuscular dysplasia can cause tears in the walls of your arteries, causing blood to leak into the artery wall.
-This process, called arterial dissection or spontaneous coronary artery dissection (SCAD), can limit blood flow to the organ supplied by the injured artery.
+Fibromuscular dysplasia and tears in the walls of your arteries often occur together.
+This process is called arterial dissection or spontaneous coronary artery dissection (SCAD), when it occurs in the arteries of the heart or coronaries.
+Dissections can limit blood flow to the organ supplied by the injured artery.

 - Stroke.
 If you have a dissected artery leading to your brain or if an aneurysm in an artery to your brain ruptures, you can have a stroke.
-High blood pressure can also increase your risk of a stroke.
+High blood pressure also can increase your risk of a stroke.